earlyCloud/pic-crawler-wallhaven/README.md

 # pic-crawler-wallhaven
-a small picture crawler in site wallhaven
+a small picture crawler in site wallhaven.

-node required
+node required.
 to get start with:
 node crawler
 or with your query string:
 node crawler ***

-then enjoy it
+then enjoy it.